hard corals text index | photo index

 Euphyllia paradivisa

 Colonies 10-20cm.
 Corallites forming meandering valleys with separate walls.
 Tentacles with a U-shaped tip.
 Colours blue and brown with bluish tips.
-Rarely seen on our Southern shores.
+Seen on our Southern shores.
 Colonies 10-20cm.
 Corallites trumpet-shaped.
 Tentacles with U-shaped tips.
 Colours green, brown and purple with white or bluish tips.
-Sometimes seen on our Southern shores.
+Seen on our Southern shores.
 Colony 10-20cm.
 Corallites trumpet-shaped.
 Tentacles are branched at the tips into masses of rounded and U-shaped tips.
 Colours green and brown with white or bluish tips.
-Rarely seen on our Southern shores
+Rarely seen, on our Southern shores Colony 10-20cm.
+Corallites brain-like meandering made up of large coin-like disks.
+In daylight covered in bubbles.
+Colours beige.
+Rarely seen, on our Southern shores

 Sunflower